E4Force/E4-Force-Team/src/README.md

 Control software
 ====

-This directory must contain code for control software which is used by the vehicle to participate in the competition and which was developed by the participants.
+<sub>This directory must contain code for control software which is used by the vehicle to participate in the competition and which was developed by the participants.

-All artifacts required to resolve dependencies and build the project must be included in this directory as well.
+All artifacts required to resolve dependencies and build the project must be included in this directory as well. </sub>

 # All code developed by us is listed here.
     - main.py